Estuary

 “It just works”

-Airbyte was founded in 2020 as an open source data integration company, and launched its cloud service in 2022.
+Airbyte was founded in 2020 as an open source data integration company, announced Airbyte Cloud in 2021, and expanded Cloud availability in 2022.

 While this section is about Airbyte, you could include Stitch and Meltano here because they all support the Singer framework.
 Stitch created the Singer open source ETL project and built their offering around it.
 Stitch then got acquired by Talend, which in turn was acquired by Qlik.
 This left Singer without a major company driving its innovation.
 Instead, there are several companies who use the connectors.
 Meltano is one of those.
 They have built on the Stitch taps (connectors) and other open source projects.